 Important Note About Angling Pressure in Early Fall Early fall is by no means the offseason for walk trips.
 Many visitors are shocked at the heavy crowds common this time of year.
 Many waters actually seem more crowded for the two weeks after Labor Day than they do in the latter half of August.
+This is particularly true on Soda Butte Creek and the Lamar River.
+The first three weeks of September often see overwhelming crowds which can make these waters effectively "unguidable" at this time, with anglers every 30-50 feet, when we prefer to be at least a quarter-mile from other parties.
 We're not trying to dissuade anyone from coming at this time, but if you want solitude, you'll still need to work for it just as you do in summer.
-Another options is to come later in the fall, after September 20-25.

 Cutthroat and rainbow trout and their hybrids are at their prettiest, fattest, healthiest, and spookiest in early autumn.

 Cutthroat fishing remains a top draw in early fall.
 Unlike summer fishing, when the best insect hatches run from midmorning until early afternoon, in the fall there's no need to get up early since the best fishing is in the afternoons.
 This is particularly true during cold spells.
 The Yellowstone is the best all-around choice for consistency, but the hatches on the Lamar and Soda Butte Creek can be very good in September, and this water is now so low and clear that it can't be beat if you're a sight-fishing fan.
-On the other hand, this often seems like the most crowded time of year in the Lamar Drainage, since the side channels are now all dry and there's therefore less room for anglers to spread out.
+On the other hand, this is often the most crowded time of year in the Lamar Drainage, as noted above.

 As noted, for consistency we'll generally choose the Yellowstone.
 Because the anglers who come in September tend to run a bit older and less frisky than those who come earlier in the year, shorter hikes than are necessary earlier in the year will often shed the crowds.
 This is especially true when it's cold and gray.
 Often we'll fish an access point that only requires a half-mile hike, for example.
 In addition, the Yellowstone is now far easier to wade than it is earlier in the year.
 Streamers are always our top bets on the Yellowstone this time of year, and when the fish are on them it is possible to rack up a huge score.
 Dry fly fishing is less consistent overall, but it too can be gangbusters.
 The best hatches occur when it it spitting rain or snow, while on bright days, the fish will still eat grasshoppers and the giant Mormon cricket.